kausnz/panama-electricity-load-forecast/NOTES.md

+## Project Guidelines:

+1. [x] Think of a problem that's interesting for you and find a dataset for that
+2. [x] Describe this problem and explain how a model could be used
+3. [x] Prepare the data and doing EDA, analyze important features
+4. [x] Train multiple models, tune their performance and select the best model
+5. [x] Export the notebook into a script
+6. [x] Put your model into a web service and deploy it locally with Docker
+7. [x] Bonus points for deploying the service to the cloud

 ## Dataset
 This is a useful dataset to train and test Machine Learning forecasting algorithms and compare results with the official forecast from weekly pre-dispatch reports.